 This willow leaf beetle, Calligrapha verrucosa (Suffrian 1858) was found moving on the sand near a stream in Dinosaur Provincial Park, Alberta.
 They feed on the coyote willow (Salix exigua), whose habitat is best understood by its other common name, ‘Sandbar willow’.
-Calligrapha means ‘beautiful writing’ in Greek, in reference to the raised black markings (‘maculations’) on a pale background of the elytrawing covers.
+Calligrapha means ‘beautiful writing’ in Greek, in reference to the raised black markings (‘maculations’) on a pale background of the elytra.

 Thanks to John Acorn for the ID and for the reference material.

 ¹Geographic variability in Calligrapha verrucosa (Suffrian 1858), a willow-feeding leaf beetle from western North America (Coleoptera: Chrysomelidae).
 MARK H. GOODMAN AND SHAWN M. CLARK.
 Insecta Mundi 2009(0092): September 25, 2009 (1-11)

 (Image use from papers at Insecta Mundi is permitted under a Creative Commons Attribution-NonCommercial 3.0 Unported License.)